 Reader always thought of parks in terms of their inherent value to society.
 He believed a progressive public education program was inseparable from public welfare.
-Tree-lined boulevards and beautiful parks added to the value of adjacent property and bolstered civic pride.
-Parks themselves expanded the opportunity for comfort and pleasure.
-They invited participation and raised the level of individual and community well being.
-Parks were always about and for the people.

-In the fall of 1913, Reader introduced skating rinks in Mewata, Hillhurst and Victoria parks.
+Tree-lined boulevards and beautiful parks added to the value of adjacent property and bolstered rinks in Mewata, Hillhurst and Victoria parks.
 It was the start of a comprehensive recreational program that encouraged citizens to make full use of the parks.
 Fresh air, exercise and enjoyment were wholesome therefore recreation ought to be promoted.